Top 10 Reasons why you need WordPress Ongoing Support Plans

 Since WordPress is used by over 43% of all websites globally, it also registered the most vulnerabilities among the most commonly used content management systems.

-While WordPress is constantly updating its core code, improved security does not extend to its plugins.
+While WordPress constantly updates its core code, improved security does not extend to its plugins.
 This is because WordPress is reliant on third-party developers for themes and plugins.

 So, monitoring security and ensuring full recovery is a mandatory task.
 The agency that offers you a WordPress ongoing support plan should provide security, monitoring, updates, and more.

 On top of that, they should be proactive and keep your sites safe.
-If anything happens, you’ll likely need your agency to step in and provide the fixes as well.
+If anything happens, you’ll likely need your agency to step in and provide the fixes.

 3. Uptime and Website changes monitoring